teaching the awesome potential of being human

 course we will explore the world slavery problem with emphasis on women and children.
 The political and economic reasons slavery is so prolific, the legal and ethical standards that clash with different cultures, and the undertakings currently trying to combat this scourge will also be investigated.

-Speeches, Workshops, and Seminars that I Presented
+Speeches, Workshops, and Seminars that I Have Presented

-Colleges and Universities
+Presentations to Colleges and Universities

 2006 - North West University, Johannesburg, South Africa